minamijoyo/tfmigrate/README.md

 ## Features

-- GitOps-friendly: Write terraform state mv/rm/import commands in HCL, plan and apply it.
+- GitOps friendly: Write terraform state mv/rm/import commands in HCL, plan and apply it.
-- Refactoring across tfstates: Move resources to other tfstates to split and merge tfstates easily.
+- Monorepo style support: Move resources to other tfstates to split and merge easily for refactoring.
-- Dry-run: Simulate state operations with a temporary local tfstate and check to see if terraform plan has no changes after the migration without updating remote tfstate.
+- Dry run migration: Simulate state operations with a temporary local tfstate and check to see if terraform plan has no changes after the migration without updating remote tfstate.

+Note: In the analogy of database migration, a migration history management feature is missing for now, but we should support it.

 ## Why?